vanderbilt-virtual-reality/individual-project-jackysunhz/README.md

 the power to immerse in a 3D environment using virtual reality, I feel its possible to actually experenice unrealistic world.

-Why VR:
+# Why VR
 There are certainly precedents in bringing non-euclidean space into 3d environments, for example in games such as portal.
 But naturally people are not overwhelmed as it is assumed beforehand that these environments are fake.
 However in VR, when people is using this kind of "ultra first person" experience when you interact directly with the virtual world instead of a 2d screen, it might actually get very intersting.

-Limits and critiques:
+# Limits and critiques:
 I tried researching online about rendering the space in a non-euclidean way, and it turns out that I would have to change the basic Unity rendering pipeline, which I did not have time and courage to dig into.
 So I just recreated a simple but typical scene totally out of visual deception, and even that caused lots of trouble.
 Also as I mentioned at the beginning, when you are holding some grabbable in hand and moving